Dermal equivalent: History

 The development of artificial skin and dermis began in the 20th century.
 It was prompted by the discovery of the ability to isolate and culture cells in vitro, which was in 1907 by American embryologist Ross Granville Harrison when he was able to isolate and grow embryonic tissues from frogs in his laboratory.
 In 1975, keratinocytes, which are cells that account for the majority epidermal skin cells, were first isolated and successfully cultured in vitro by James G. Rheinwald and Howard Green.
-Afterwards, in 1981, bilayer artificial skin or dermal graft was developed by John F. Burke, Ioannis Yannas, and other researchers, which was successful in covering “physiologically close to 60% of the body surface.”
+Afterwards, in 1981, bilayer artificial skin or dermal graft was developed by John F. Burke, Ioannis V. Yannas, and other researchers, which was successful in covering “physiologically close to 60% of the body surface.”

 Burke’s dermal graft was one of the earliest developments of the dermal equivalent, or “neodermis”.
 Years later, Integra artificial skin, which is now called Integra Dermal Regeneration Template (IDRT) by Integra LifeSciences, was developed from Burke et al.'s innovation.
 It became the first commercial product approved by the FDA for dermal replacements and listed as one of the "Significant Medical Device Breakthroughs" in 1996.